JakeMammen/FantasySportsPack/_pages/Draft_Guide.md

     </tr>
   </tbody>
 </table>
-> Table adapted from Dwain McFarland, Fantasy Life, 2024. [[Link](https://www.fantasylife.com/articles/fantasy/the-perfect-fantasy-football-draft-strategy-for-2024)]
+> Table adopted from Dwain McFarland, Fantasy Life, 2024. [[Link](https://www.fantasylife.com/articles/fantasy/the-perfect-fantasy-football-draft-strategy-for-2024)]

 The above table I have to attribute to an idea Dwain McFarland of Fantasy Life created in 2024.
 When I came across it last year, I adopted the idea, used it in a few of my leagues, and found some success.
 The table has been modified slighty from the original to incorporate my thought process.
+While each strategy has an applicable option, there are a few options where I really try to stick to the order at which the positons are listed in the table.
+For example, HERO RB Option A, I would take RB + WR + RB in that order.
+Then for rounds 4-6 I would try to take either elite TE or QB first, with a WR and RB to follow in that particular order.

 ## Using the table